GridSpace/grid-apps/notes.md

 * `F` gcode output option as zip for multiple or flip ops or tool change
 * `F` maintain several part orientations + op chains in a single profile

+* `P` decrease cutting speed when entire tool is engaged (start of roughing)
 * `P` clear void should cut inside-to-out when a part would be freed from stock
-* `P` decrease cutting speed when entire tool is engaged (start of roughing)
 * `P` port arc code from FDM export to CAM export
 * `P` common part pre-analyze to speed up 'slice' and improve shadow (overhangs)
 * `P` redo all path route / planning in prepare to account for terrain before camOut
-* `P` detect render message backlog and pause or warn?
 * `P` allow faster z movements when contouring (not plunging)
 * `P` common / faster shadow generator using vertices shared with ledges